andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

 "Oh no, I don't like *eepas*"

-Imitation is the purest form of flattery they say.
-Nearly 100 years since the end of our puritanical dabble into Prohibition (December 5, 1933 is Repeal Day, folks) our Stateside breweries have begun to produce swill so divine our Continental brethren have begun to copy our style.
-For centuries European brewers have produced some of the finest ales & lagers on the planet, uninterrupted by killjoys who time their bowel movements to coincide with the presentation of the punch bowl.

-Our history has been interrupted with self-righteous blowhards who necessitated a bleaching of the punch bowl.
-But just like the immortal ghoul in the horror movie, we have come back with a vengeance.
-After suffering through decades of beer that Europeans called "sex in a canoe" (it's fucking close to water) we have come back with a vengeance, producing beer so big, so powerful, so full of flavor that our stuffy European antecedents don't know what do to with their tastebuds.

 "See, Tobias, that's where we're different.
 I love *eepas*"

+Nearly 100 years since the end of our puritanical dabble into Prohibition (December 5, 1933 is Repeal Day, folks) our Stateside breweries have begun to produce swill so divine our Continental brethren have begun to copy our style.
+Imitation is the purest form of flattery.

+So while the decades following our prohibitionary experiment produced swill that Europeans called "sex in a canoe" (it's fucking close to water) we have come back with a vengeance, producing beer so big, so powerful, so full of flavor that our stuffy European antecedents don't know what do to with their tastebuds.
+The American spirit will not be suppressed!

 We continue drinking our &Oslash;l, *eepas*, and champagne whilst milling about in Sondre's apartment and jockeying for a good spot on the balcony to soak in